What To Do After A Fender Bender

 According to 911.gov, if you’re uncertain whether you should call the police, call 911 and explain the situation to the operator.
 Emergency advisers can help you determine if more action is needed.

-- The driver’s name, address, phone number, driver’s license number, issuing state – verify the address on the driver’s license and the given address are consistent
+- The driver’s name, address, phone number, driver’s license number and issuing state.
+Verify the address on the driver’s license matches the given address.

 - Names and contact information for all passengers and witnesses